The Outdated 2017 Nissan Frontier Is Still Winning Awards

 J.D.
 Power gave the 2017 Nissan Frontier an award

 J.D.
 Power hasn’t overlooked this 2017 truck.
 In fact, the company recently gave it a performance award.
 This award is given to cars and trucks after collecting feedback from owners.
 That means it is like the People’s Choice Awards.
 Happy drivers determined the Nissan Frontier was the winner.

 Nissan is still putting out new versions of the truck too.
 The 2022 Frontier is slated to come out later this year with a new look.
 With the update, the truck’s technology will get an update, along with a new look.
 The 3.8-liter V6 engine will still put out 310 hp with a nine-speed transmission standard.

 The four-wheel drive will help get you out of sticky situations, and the new driver-assist features will automatically engage when in the proper mode.
 Nissan Safety Shield 360 has various driving features to keep you safe.
 Emergency braking, rear cross-traffic alert, blind-spot warning, and high beam assist.

 There are many used Frontiers available on the market with over 100,000 miles.
 This truck isn’t one to break down when it hits a certain mileage, especially with regular maintenance.
-Autotrader has a 2006 Frontier available with 211,246 miles for only $5,000.
+Some outlets have a 2006 Frontier available with 211,246 miles for only $5,000.

 Overall, this truck seems to make drivers and critics happy no matter what year you are looking at.
 With the new versions available and plenty of used options on the market, it is no wonder the Nissan Frontier is still popular.
 If you value simplicity and a reliable truck, you might have found the right one.